-Note that the no-ISI criteria applies for a channel that produces no ISI for impulses, not for the square pulses typically used by line codes.
-Since practical systems don't transmit impulses, the Nyquist criteria cannot be used to evaluate the channel.
+Note that the no-ISI criteria ensures that a channel produces no ISI when transmittign impulses, not for the square pulses typically used by line codes.

-Instead, we can pretend that the transmitter includes a filter that converts input impulses to pulses.
-We then consider that the overall channel includes this (im)pulse-shaping filter.
-So for transmitters that generate pulses it is the combination of this hypothetical impulse-shaping filter and the channel that has to meet the Nyquist criteria.
+However, we can treat the transmitter as including a filter that converts impulses to pulses.
+We then consider that the overall channel includes this (im)pulseshaping filter.
+So for transmitters that generate pulses it is the combination of this hypothetical impulseshaping filter and the channel that has to meet the Nyquist criteria: